 7. Upsell and cross-sell

-Being an eCommerce, you might have heard about upselling and cross-selling strategies.
+Being an e-commerce business, you might have heard about upselling and cross-selling strategies.
 Or better, you might be already using upselling and cross-selling tactics on your store.
 These tactics are incredibly useful for increasing conversion rates.

 What about upselling and cross-selling via emails? – are you already using them or not?